Rodolfo Castro Player Props: Pirates vs. Marlins

 Rodolfo Castro At The Plate

-- Castro has seven doubles, six home runs and 18 walks while hitting .253.
+- Castro has seven doubles, six home runs and 18 walks while batting .247.

-- Castro has had an RBI in 11 games this season (19.0%), including seven multi-RBI outings (12.1%).
-He has also driven home three or more of his team's runs in two contests.
+- Castro has driven home a run in 11 games this season (18.6%), including more than one RBI in 11.9% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.